-While the role of the chief executive is to see to the day-to-day running and management of the company, the chair's role is to provide overall leadership, direction and supervision of the board.
+While the role of the chief executive officer (CEO) is to see to the day-to-day running and management of the company, the board chair's role is to provide overall leadership, direction and supervision of the board.
 The separation of the roles of board chair and CEO is considered best practice.

-CAMA provides that the chair of a public company must not act as the chief executive of such a company.
-A similar restriction exists in NCCG.
+CAMA provides that the board chair of a public company must not act as the CEO of such a company.
+A similar restriction exists in the NCCG.

-The SEC Code recommends that the board of a company should not be dominated by any one person, and the positions of chair and CEO should be separate and held by different individuals.
-In addition, the chair should be a non-executive director to ensure the effective operation of the board.
+The SEC Code and NCC Guidelines recommend that the board of a company should not be dominated by any one person and the positions of board chair and CEO should be separate and held by different individuals.
+In addition, the board chair should be a non-executive director to ensure the effective operation of the board.